 Don't underestimate its power, especially if you're aspiring to become a professional writer.

-The 1st step - do a deep dive
+The 1st step - Do a deep dive

 You can't escape the inevitable - rewriting your introduction (even the conclusion).
 Trust me, every writer knows the struggle of perfecting that opening line.